bcoe/nostrabot/README.markdown

-Nigh-Bot
+Nostrabot
 ========

-The end of the world is Nigh, and Nigh-Bot is tweeting about it.
+The end of the world is Nigh, and Nostrabot is tweeting about it.

 Design
 ------